PushkarKhirude/OneBill/README.md

 ## 📸 Screenshots

+Responsive UI
 ![Responsive UI](screenshots/ResponsiveUI.gif)

+Live updates in invoice PDF
 ![Live updates in invoice PDF](screenshots/LiveUpdates.gif)

+Add and delete items from invoice
 ![Add and delete items from invoice](screenshots/AddingRemovingItems.gif)

+Quick and easy downloads
 ![Quick and easy downloads](screenshots/EasyDownload.gif)

+Click on clear all to instantly reset the invoice and start from scratch
 ![Click on clear all to instantly reset the invoice and start from scratch](screenshots/ClearAll.gif)

 ## ✨ Future Improvements